sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 After years of debate and voting, the transition became official.
 On January 28, 2025, WHOIS was officially sunset for generic Top-Level Domains (gTLDs).
 Registries are no longer required to support it, and the industry has shifted its focus to RDAP (Registration Data Access Protocol).

-RDAP performs the same function as WHOIS but it uses HTTPS and returns structured JSON instead of raw text.
+RDAP performs the same function as WHOIS but it uses HTTPS and returns JSON instead of plain text.

 | Feature    | WHOIS                               | RDAP                                    |
 |------------|-------------------------------------|-----------------------------------------|